SentinalMax/Alexs-Archive/Theology/Debates/Alex O'Connor vs. Jonathan McLatchie.md

 - The evidence of biological design
 - The evidence for the truth of Christianity

 **Note:** Erroneously compares DNA information to computer data information.
 McLatchie makes the claim that because we witness the creation of new information (in a digital medium) by an intelligence this must mean that DNA was created by an intelligence.
-This is a derivation of [[Paley's Watchmaker Analogy.]]
+This is a derivation of [[Quick Debate Dictionary#^ab9749|Paley’s Watchmaker Analogy]].

 *"Paley argued that **just as a watch is a complex and intricate mechanism that implies the existence of a watchmaker**, the natural world is also a complex and intricate mechanism that implies the existence of a divine creator."* - [Study Mind](https://studymind.co.uk/questions/what-is-paley-s-watch-analogy/#:~:text=Paley%20argued%20that%20just%20as,existence%20of%20a%20divine%20creator.)